 In vanilla minecraft, fishing is one of the ways to get powerful enchantments very early game.
 And that’s amped up in Valhelsia 3.
 With the Aquaculture 2 mod, not only can you create new types of fishing rods, you can get special hooks and bait that will increase your chances of success.
 Most importantly, this is how you get Neptunian armor and tools, which are some of the most powerful in the game.
 Be sure to fish in at least a 5×5 water area to maximize production.
 There’s also a mod called Real Fishing, which makes it so the fish you catch aren’t yet dead.
 If you’re fishing for food, this can be a bit annoying.
 If you position yourself properly, the fish can fall into a spot where they’ll die and you can pick them up.
 Better yet, set up some hoppers to collect the stuff you drop while fishing.

-19. Build an automated XP and loot farm
+19. Industrial Foregoing: Build automated XP and loot farms.

 20. Achieve Creative Flight